Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Formulation as an TSP

 Consider the radial electrical distribution network, $G$, shown in Figure~\ref{fig:Fig1_2}(a).
-The dotted portion of the network is assumed to have been repaired and energized at restoration horizon $T_{k-1}$ and the rest of the edges (job sites) in the network constitute the set $L^D$.
+The dotted portion of the network is assumed to have been repaired and energized at restoration horizon $T_{k-1}$.
+The other edges in the network constitute the set $L^D$ of job sites.
 Let $r_{ij}$ denote the reward associated with line $(i,j)$ and $w_{ij}$ denote its estimated mean repair time.
 If no repair is needed on line $(i,j)$, both the reward and repair time parameters are set equal to zero.
-In a practical setting, time overruns are possible due to unforeseen eventualities and it could well be the case that a repair which started in a previous restoration window and was scheduled for completion within that window may not actually have been finished.
+In a practical setting, time overruns are possible due to unforeseen eventualities and a repair which started in a previous restoration window and was scheduled for completion within that window may not actually have been finished.
 To accommodate such time overruns, we interpret $w_{ij}$ as the \emph{estimated mean residual repair time} of line $(i,j)$.
 In this paper, we concentrate on single source radial networks (more generally, acyclic graphs), but it is possible to extend our approach to any network with an arbitrary number of sources.
-We assume that a transportation graph is also available (not shown in Figure~\ref{fig:Fig1_2}), which allows us to determine the shortest travel times between all pairs of job sites.
-Additionally, as mentioned in Section~\ref{sec:probDefn}, we assume that the travel times are symmetric and it is possible to reach any site from any other site.
-In order to embed the repair times (associated with the power distribution network) and the travel times (associated with the transportation network) within the same graph, we proceed as follows: \begin{itemize} \item \emph{Step-$1$}: Contract the already energized portion of the network into a supernode (root), add an auxiliary node (node $0$), and add an undirected edge between the auxiliary node and the root.
-Assign to this edge the parameter vector $\left(w_{0r}=0, r_{0r}=0\right)$, where $w_{ij}$ and $r_{ij}$ are the estimated repair time and reward of the edge $(i,j)$.
+We assume that a transportation graph, which is not shown in Figure~\ref{fig:Fig1_2}, is also available.
+This transportation graph allows us to determine the shortest travel times between all pairs of job sites.
+As mentioned in Section~\ref{sec:probDefn}, we assume that the travel times are symmetric and that it is possible to reach any site from any other site.
+In order to embed the repair times (associated with the distribution network) and the travel times (associated with the transportation network) within the same graph, we proceed as follows: \begin{itemize} \item \emph{Step-$1$}: Contract the already energized portion of the network into a supernode (root), add an auxiliary node (node $0$), and add an undirected edge between the auxiliary node and the root.
+Assign to this edge the parameter vector $\left(w_{0r}=0, r_{0r}=0\right)$.
 The modified graph is denoted by $G_m$, as shown in Figure~\ref{fig:Fig1_2}(b). \item \emph{Step-$2$}: Construct the line graph of $G_m$, which we denote by $L(G_m)$.
 Note that the job sites appear as nodes in $L(G_m)$.
 Furthermore, each node in $L(G_m)$ is endowed with two parameters, a reward parameter and a repair time parameter, as shown in Figure~\ref{fig:Fig1_2}(c).
 Both these parameters are zero if a node does not need repair. \item \emph{Step-$3$}: Convert the line graph $L(G_m)$ to a complete graph, which we denote by $L_K(G_m)$; $L(G_m) \subseteq L_K(G_m)$.
 This step is shown in Figure~\ref{fig:Fig1_2}(d).
 We will refer to the node labeled $(0,r)$, interpreted as a dummy job, as the \emph{root} of $L_K(G_m)$.
 The repair time and reward parameters associated with each node in $L(G_m)$ carry over to $L_K(G_m)$.
 We will now assign weights to each undirected edge in $L_K(G_m)$.
 Let $c_{ij} = c_{ji}$, representing the shortest travel time between nodes $i$ and $j$, denote the weight of the edge $(i,j) \in L_K(G_m)$.
 For example, the weight of the undirected edge between the nodes $(4,8)$ and $(7,9)$ in Figure~\ref{fig:Fig1_2}(d) represents the travel time for a crew moving from the line/job $(4,8)$ in Figure~\ref{fig:Fig1_2}(a) to the line/job $(7,9)$ or \emph{vice versa}.
-Travel times between the node $(0,r)$ and any other node are set to $0$, the reason for which will be apparent shortly. \end{itemize}
+Travel times between node $(0,r)$ and any other node are set to $0$, the reason for which will be apparent shortly. \end{itemize}